All 32 accused in Babri demolition case acquitted; court clears Advani, Joshi of conspiracy charge | Politics

 All 32 accused in Babri demolition case acquitted; court clears Advani, Joshi of conspiracy charge

-Twenty-eight years after the Babri Masjid was razed, a court here acquitted all 32 people – including BJP veterans L K Advani, M M Joshi and Uma Bharti – accused of being involved in the demolition of the mosque they believed occupied the spot where Lord Ram was born.
-In a judgment that ran to 2,300 pages with enclosures, the special CBI court on Wednesday said there was no conclusive evidence against the 32 accused of being involved in any conspiracy to bring down the disputed structure in Ayodhya.
+A special court on Wednesday acquitted all 32 accused including BJP veterans L K Advani, M M Joshi and Uma Bharti of involvement in the destruction of Babri Masjid 28 years ago, a verdict slammed by the opposition as running counter to the constitutional spirit.
+In a 2,300-page judgment, the CBI court said there was no conclusive evidence against the accused of being part of any conspiracy to bring down the disputed structure in Ayodhya.

 Delivering the verdict on the day of his retirement, special Judge S K Yadav did not accept newspaper reports and video cassettes as evidence.
 The court also observed that the late Vishwa Hindu Parishad leader Ashok Singhal wanted to save the structure because Ram idols were inside.

-The 16th century mosque was demolished on December 6, 1992, triggering riots that left hundreds dead in the country and widening rifts between the communities.
-Twenty-six of the accused were present in the Lucknow court when the judge read out the operative portion of the verdict.
+The 16th century mosque was demolished on December 6, 1992 by kar sevaks who believed that it occupied the site where Lord Ram was born, the destruction triggering riots that left hundreds dead in the country and widening rifts between the communities.
+Twenty-six of the 32 accused were present in the Lucknow court when the judge read out the operative portion of the verdict, an exercise which took five minutes.

 Former deputy prime minister L K Advani, the then Uttar Pradesh chief minister Kalyan Singh, former Union ministers Murli Manohar Joshi and Uma Bharti, Ram Janmaboomi Teerth Kshetra Trust president Nritya Gopal Das and Shiv Sena leader Satish Pradhan had sought exemptions from personal appearance.
 Kalyan Singh and Uma Bharti are in hospital recovering from COVID-19.
 The Ram temple trust president was also tested positive last month.